 This course will allow students to perform advanced functions of a health information management (HIM) department.
 Students will work in realistic work environments in either a traditional, non-traditional, or lab setting.
 Activities will include application of all HIMT coursework.
-The student will also
+The student will also learn professional skills to prepare them for employment in the HIM career field.

-- Pre-requisites: All required

-- HIMT 1200 Legal Aspects of Healthcare

-- HIMT 1410 Coding and Classification ICD Advanced

-- HIMT 2150 Healthcare Statistics

-- HIMT 2400 Coding and Classification CPT/HCPCS
+- Pre-requisites: - HIMT 2400 Coding and Classification CPT/HCPCS